andres11152/Don-kampo-web/README.md

-Aquí tienes una versión más atractiva y visualmente atractiva de tu archivo README, con emojis y un diseño más agradable.
-Además, he cambiado el título por "Don-Kampo-Web":

----

 # 🌿 **Don-Kampo-Web** 🌿

-Este proyecto fue generado con [Angular CLI](https://github.com/angular/angular-cli) versión 17.0.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

-## 🚀 **Servidor de desarrollo**
+## 🚀 **Development Server**

-Ejecuta `ng serve` para iniciar un servidor de desarrollo.
-Navega a `http://localhost:4200/`.
-La aplicación se recargará automáticamente cuando cambies cualquier archivo fuente.
+Run `ng serve` to start a development server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you make changes to any of the source files.

-## 🛠️ **Generación de componentes y código**
+## 🛠️ **Code Scaffolding**

-- Usa `ng generate component nombre-componente` para generar un nuevo componente.
+- Use `ng generate component component-name` to generate a new component.
-- También puedes usar:
+- You can also use:
   - `ng generate directive`
   - `ng generate pipe`
   - `ng generate service`